Pahoeh0e/SOC_Home_Lab/Troubleshooting/Network.md

 - pfSense console shows WAN IP as `192.168.122.x/24` instead of your home network (e.g., `192.168.1.x/24`)
 - Proxmox host also has IP `192.168.122.x` on `vmbr0`
-- Your laptop (on `192.168.1.x`) cannot ping or browse to the pfSense web UI
+- My PC (on `192.168.1.x`) cannot ping or browse to the pfSense web UI
 - pfSense installation may fail at package fetch (68/182) because it cannot reach the internet
 - From Proxmox, `ping 8.8.8.8` fails